MarkDucommun/daycare-drop-off-tracker/Backlog.md

 ### I can see a list of all trips

-- State - INCOMPLETE
+- State - DELIVERED
 - Acceptance Criteria

       WHEN I am on the trip history screen
       THEN I should a list of all trips
       AND I should see the following info for each trip
+       - start time ('2024.01.01 13:00')
        - origin ('Home')
-       - start time ('2024.01.01 13:00')
        - duration ('01:30')
       AND the trips are sorted by latest start time